tonton81/CANquitto/README.md

   Forum: https://forum.pjrc.com/threads/53776-CANquitto

 * Multi-master design: nodes can control each other, and 2 or more nodes can control a single node.

 * Payload transfers: You can send payloads to other nodes which they'll receive in their callback.

-   * GPIO controls, currently can read/write/toggle pins.
+* GPIO controls, read/write/toggle/pinmode,analogread pins on any nodes

-   * Serial/UART controls, currently can write/print/println to any UART or USBSerial of other nodes.
+* Serial/UART controls, full UART/USBSerial functionality combined with Stream class.